AndresDays/sistema-empleados/README.md

 Clean separation of concerns using MVC

 Demo:
 A demo video showing the functionality and user interface of the system is available in the repository under the file: employee-system-video.mp4.
+As well as some images showing the web application.